Home

 around using up enemy resource points and most combat results are as

-a careful accountant's exercise with little to no flavor.
+up being a careful accountant's exercise with little to no flavor.

 On to X